deviantfero/wpgtk/README.md

 * python2-pillow ( on arch )
 * feh
+* you need to use urxvt or xterm for it to work

+if you need a pair of colors predefined, just specify them on your .Xresources i.e background and foreground

 also you need to uninstall any other wallpaper manager as it will override this one at startup